 Many women like to know how far dilated they are at the end of pregnancy in hopes of knowing when they will go in to labor.
 Unfortunately, this is a notoriously inaccurate test for when labor will begin.
 I personally know women who were not dilated and effaced at all and delivered less than 24 hours later, as well as women who walked around at 3-4 cm for weeks.

 Without a specific need, I always refuse internal exams… plus, it makes prenatal appointments easier and faster to not have to disrobe at every appointment.
-Here is an article detailing the risks and why one might refuse these.

 I do not consent to the normal glucose screening test that involves drinking 50 grams of a glucose solution for several reasons.
 First, there is no situation during pregnancy in which I would ever consume that much sugar/carbohydrates in one sitting, so the test is not accurate for me.
 There is a risk of false positive, which leads to another, longer test.

 That being said, I do think it is important to make sure I don’t have blood sugar issues or gestational diabetes, as they can both cause complications.
 Instead, I monitor my blood sugar over a period of a week at two separate times during pregnancy and record it for my doc/midwife to check.
 I take my blood glucose levels four times a day and record.
 This article explains more on what the normal levels should be, but basically:

 - Fasting blood glucose (first thing in the morning) of 86 or lower

 - 1 hour after eating= 140 or lower

 - 2 hours after eating= 120 or lower